 The fight between farmers and John Deere over the right to repair connected tractors has been playing out for years in the nation’s breadbasket, but this story brought it to the fore again.
 This time there’s a twist.

 Previous stories were focused on how John Deere used copyright law to force farmers to pay for access to the software that ran their tractors.
 Essentially, John Deere told farmers they were at risk of running afoul of copyright law if they tried to fix their own tractors.
 Copyright law can be a tricky business for a company to navigate without legal expertise; with the help of commercial law firms manchester, the mists of confusion can dissipate and legal issues and disputes can be sorted out with professionalism.

-The farming giant argued that because software was intrinsic to the value of a connected tractor, copyright law meant farmers didn’t actually own the machine.
+The farming giant argued that because the software was intrinsic to the value of a connected tractor, copyright law meant farmers didn’t actually own the machine.
+This claim was highly problematic, as typically when someone decides to buy a tractor, this normally entails that the tractor is owned by the buyer.
 Instead, John Deere granted farmers, “an implied license for the life of the vehicle to operate the vehicle.”
-This could have interesting implications in the case of an accident – a legal representative like Stewart Law Offices would be able to clarify the situation.
+This could have interesting implications in the case of an accident.
+Nonetheless, a legal representative like Stewart Law Offices would be able to clarify the situation.